-Germany tornado leaves one dead and at least 40 injured
+Germany tornadoes leave one dead and at least 40 injured

 Winds ripped off rooftops and sent debris flying for miles

-At least one person is dead and 40 injured after a suspected tornado wind ripped through western Germany, damaging properties and sending debris flying miles through the air.
+At least one person is dead and 40 injured after strong winds generated three tornadoes that ripped through western Germany, damaging properties and sending debris flying miles through the air.

 People were warned to stay home as trees were felled and roofs torn off during the gale-force winds, whipped up when a plume of hot air from Africa collided with cooler air from northern Europe.

+The German Weather Service confirmed three tornadoes in North Rhine-Westphalia – in Paderborn, in nearby Lippstadt and on the edge of the town of Hoexter, news agency dpa reported.

 German authorities said 10 of those hurt were seriously injured.
-Pictures posted to social media showed an apparent tornado with its distinctive spinning cyclone flinging debris through the air, though the German Weather Service did not immediately confirm a tornado had occurred.
+The German Weather Service did not immediately confirm a tornado had occurred despite photographs on social media.

 A 38-year-old man in the far-western town of Wittgert died of head injuries sustained when he fell after suffering an electric shock in a flooded cellar, local media quoted police as saying.